Nonlinear Traces: Overview

 \begin{remark}[Functoriality of dimensions and traces is local] As in Remark \ref{dim local}, it is useful to note that the functoriality of dimension is local, depending only on a handful of objects, morphisms and identities, along with the additional adjunction data $(f_*,f^!)$.
 A similar observation applies to the functoriality of traces. \end{remark}

+\begin{remark} It follows from the cobordism hypothesis with singularities \cite{TFT} (see~\cite{TV}) that the morphism $\dim(f_*)$ is $S^1$-equivariant, and hence the character $[V]$ is $S^1$-invariant, though we will not elaborate on this structure here.
+We refer to~\cite{HSS} for a thorough study of the functoriality and cyclicity of traces. \end{remark}

-\begin{example} Let $dgCat_k$ denote the symmetric monoidal $\oo$-category of $k$-linear differential graded categories (or alternatively, stable $k$-linear $\oo$-categories).
+\begin{example} Let $dgCat_k$ denote the symmetric monoidal $\oo$-category of presentable $k$-linear differential graded categories (or alternatively, stable presentable $k$-linear $\oo$-categories), see e.g.~\cite{GR}.
 In this setting, any compactly generated category $A$ is dualizable, and its dimension is the Hochschild chain complex $\dim(A)=HH_*(A)$.
 The $S^1$-action on $\dim(A)$ corresponds to Connes' cyclic structure on $HH_*(A)$, so that in particular, the localized $S^1$-invariants of $\dim(A)$ form the periodic cyclic homology of $A$.

 More generally, the trace of an endofunctor $\Phi:A\to A$ is the Hochschild homology $\Tr(\Phi)=HH_*(A,\Phi)$.
 For example, if $A=R\module$ for a dg algebra $R$, then $\Phi$ is represented by an $R$-bimodule $M$, and we recover the Hochschild homology $HH_*(R,M)$.